dmbarbour/glas/docs/GlasApps.md

 A viable solution: choose a winner based on priority.
 This would be useful for extending a system with overrides.
 Priority could be configured, with a stable default priority in case of ties.

 We should ensure the conflict is visible to administrative interfaces, especially if resolving by default priority, so programmers can easily identify and debug the issue.

+### Graphical Programming

+Language modules enable Glas to bridge textual and graphical programming styles.
+We can develop a syntax optimized for layout and presentation.

+Presentation of a program might involve calendar widgets for date values, color pickers for color values.
+An input for structured data could look like a form, based on deriving the data type.
+Large tables could support scrolling.
+A DSL for a graphics pipeline might show initial and final samples.
+A DSL for music might look like sheet music and include a 'play' button.
+A mathematical equation might be rendered together with a graph.

+Graphical programming can feasibly be mixed with live program output, e.g. in the style of a notebook or spreadsheet.
+This idea is discussed further in *Glas Application Model*.

+*Note:* Scalability is not a problem.
+We could develop a syntax based on a database file such as SQLite or LMDB, or develop our graphical projections over structured folders instead of individual files.

 ## Storage Object Model